bids-apps/bids-apps.github.io/tutorial.md

 our local machine, for example, `/Users/srycajal/data/ds005`, to a preset directory inside of the docker container (`/bids_dataset`).
 You must use the absolute path to both of these directories.
-Similarly, we bind the `outputs` directory on our local machine e.g., `/Users/srycajal/outputs` to the `/outputs` directory inside the container.
+Similarly, we bind the `outputs` directory on our local machine for example, `/Users/srycajal/outputs` to the `/outputs` directory inside the container.
 This is the path where results should be stored.

 Next, the command lists the docker container to download from Docker Hub and